Enathu: Location

-There is a police station, post-office, bank, and a few famous hospitals in the area.
-Petrol pumps, software companies and many other modern facilities are also available here.
+Description

+The town borders Kollam district.
+Enathu is famous with the old British-made bridge (demolished) across the Kallada River, which links the two districts of Pathanamthitta and Kollam with MC (Main Central).
+Enathu is one of the few towns which is linked all over Kerala and some parts of Tamil Nadu.
+Enathu Mahadevar Temple (Lord Shiva) is situated in the Enathu junction.

 History

-The famous Britishers Madeline and other engineers had visited enathu and built bridges and other facilities for the people living there.
-Enathu was never directly under the British Rule.
+The famous Britishers Madeline and other engineers visited Enathu, building bridges and other facilities for the people living there.
+Enathu was never directly under British rule.

 Demographics

 According to the 2014 Kerala Census, Enathu had a population of 20,540 people.